 As a Latina raised in Douglas and Agua Prieta, Elsa takes pride in her heritage and strives to impart cultural values and traditions to her three children.
 She is the first member of her family to attend university and is currently pursuing a bachelor’s degree in public health at Grand Canyon University.

-All of these roles are crucial in ensuring that the Arizona Border Alliance operates efficiently and effectively towards achieving its mission.
+Our program coordinators and administrative staff are crucial in ensuring that the Arizona Border Alliance operates efficiently and effectively towards achieving its mission.

 Volunteers are the backbone of our organization.
 We offer a variety of opportunities for individuals and groups to get involved and make a difference in the lives of those we serve.
 Send us an email if you are interested in volunteering.

-The Arizona Border Alliance collaborates with colleges in all four counties and provides in-person and virtual internships.
+The Arizona Border Alliance collaborates with colleges in all four border counties and provides in-person and virtual internships.
 Send us an email if you are interested in an internship opportunity.

 Copyright © 2025 Arizona Border Alliance - All Rights Reserved.